 \subsection{TPQ-MPS method}

 We briefly explain the TPQ-MPS method \cite{iwaki2021}.
-Unlike the standard MPS form with open edges where the interactions are absent, we apply the specific form of MPS that hosts two auxiliary sites located on both edges.
-The advantage of this construction has already proved in two previous works; in 1D \cite{iwaki2021}, the number of sample averages $M$ decreases significantly in lowering the temperature, and quite significantly, the variance of measured quantities is suppressed at lower temperatures, contrarily to all the other known methods including QMC or the standard TPQ method (or the FTL method) using the full Hilbert space.
-The reason is as follows; in usual MPS, the bond dimension is 1 at both edges, and increases as $d^n$ as we approach $n=1,2,\cdots$ toward the center site, which is known to be reflected in the Page curve of the entanglement entropy.
-It means that due to the boundary condition, the amount of entanglement entropy stored in the system is significantly suppressed toward the edge sites.
-However, in our construction, the aid of auxiliaries helps to avoid such suppression, and the bond dimension and the entanglement entropy stays almost constant regardless of the location of the bipartition of the system.
+Unlike the standard MPS form with open edges where the interactions are absent, we apply the specific form of the MPS that hosts two auxiliary sites located on both edges.
+The advantage of this construction was already proved in two previous works; in Ref.~[\onlinecite{iwaki2021}], we proposed the TPQ-MPS method and showed the volume law entanglement in 1D, and in Ref.~[\onlinecite{gohlke2023}], we successfully applied it to the two-dimensional (2D) honeycomb Kitaev model.
+In 1D \cite{iwaki2021}, the number of sample averages $M$ decreases significantly with decreasing the temperature, and the variance of measured quantities is suppressed at lower temperatures, in contrast to all the other known methods, including QMC and the standard TPQ method (or the FTL method) using the full Hilbert space.
+The reason is as follows; in typical MPSs, the bond dimension is 1 at both edges and increases as $d^n$ as we approach $n=1,2,\cdots$ toward the center site, which is known to be reflected in the Page curve of the entanglement entropy.
+This means that due to the boundary condition, the amount of entanglement entropy stored in the system is strongly suppressed toward the edge sites.
+However, in our construction, auxiliaries helps us to avoid such suppression, and the bond dimension and the entanglement entropy stay almost constant regardless of the location of the bipartition of the system.
 The amount of entropy stored thus follows the volume law that accounts for that of the actual thermal entropy of the system, allowing the system to be nearly pure.

-For applications in 2D \cite{gohlke2023} which is usually considered to be much difficult, the Kitaev honeycomb model is chosen, where the MPS is constructed in the same manner as 1D wrapping the cylinder in a spiral construction, for which part of the nearest neighbor interactions on the original lattice is converted as longer range interactions.
-However, it was shown that the method works fairly well, reproducing two peak structures of the specific heat that are reported in the previous studies using the almost non-interacting framework taking advantage of the Majorana description of the model.

 The initial state is represented as a random MPS with auxiliaries as